joannawalach1/weather-api-gke-devops/README.md

 # Cluster GKE

-This repository contains a Terraform configuration (main.tf), that provisions a basic Kubernetes environment on Google Cloud Platform (GCP) using Google Kubernetes Engine (GKE).
+This repository contains a Terraform configuration (gke.tf, network.tf), that provisions a basic Kubernetes environment on Google Cloud Platform (GCP) using Google Kubernetes Engine (GKE).

 ## Cluster configuration: